jbrowncfa/jbrowncfa.github.io/README.md

 A collection of development projects focused on full stack development with an eye for clean front end design.

-My skills set includes a solid foundation in MySQL, JavaScript including jQuery and React, CSS, and HTML.
+My skills set includes a solid foundation in MySQL, JavaScript, including jQuery and React, CSS, and HTML.
 I have used Git version control.
 I have also worked in WordPress.

 In addition to my development experience, I have an education in Economics and hold the Chartered Financial Analyst (CFA) designation.